bernardoaraujor/corinda/README.md

 cd corinda
 ```

-2. If corinda/training/input is empty, fetch from lfs:
+2. If corinda/training/input is empty, fetch from lfs (might take a while):
 ```
 git lfs fetch
 ```